prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_component_add_(const wchar_t* pipeline);
 ```
 Removes all child components from a named Pipeline.
-The add service will fail if any of components are currently `not-in-use` by the named Pipeline.
+The remove service will fail if any of components are currently `not-in-use` by the named Pipeline.
 All of the removed component's `in-use` state will be set to `false` on successful removal.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.